wjglerum/quarkus-ai-agent-workshop/step-05-mcp-server/README.md

 This extension provides an instance of the `McpClientAuthProvider`, see https://docs.quarkiverse.io/quarkus-langchain4j/dev/mcp.html#_authorization

-You should also disable the OIDC devservices so it we use the shared Keycloak devservices for both application:
+You should also disable the OIDC devservices so that we use the shared Keycloak devservices for both application:

 ```java
 quarkus.oidc.devservices.enabled=false